Va. teen accused of killing mother, brother arrested at Durham Target

 DURHAM, N.C.
-(WNCN) – A Virginia teen accused of killing his mother and younger brother was arrested at a Durham Target store on Satuday.
+(WNCN) – A Virginia teen accused of killing his mother and younger brother was arrested at a Durham Target store on Saturday.

 Police responded to the Target located at 4037 Durham-Chapel Hill Boulevard in reference to a shoplifter in custody.